-After the ROP discussion we proceeded to walkthrough the facility.
-During the first portion of the plant tour we observed the operations located in the new area of the building.
+At the end of walkthrough, we observed the operations located in the new area of the building.
 I verified that the work has been completed and the new testing equipment from the Ann Arbor Sealing System Technical Center was up and running.

-The labs are identified on a layout provided to me during the inspection.
-A copy is included in the Appendix.
+The labs are identified on a layout provided to me during the last inspection.
 The west machine shop and the sealing test labs identified in the plot plan with No. 1 and No. 2 respectively, were observed from the outside window.
 Then, we visited other labs (No. 5 to No. 8) which included the mill room, the press room, the material testing lab, the oven room and the coating lab.
-I did not have the opportunity to inspect the cited labs during my visit in 2018 because they were not fully operating.
+I did not have the opportunity to inspect the cited labs during my visit in 2019 because they were not fully operating.
+The operations taking place at each lab had been described in a preliminary evaluation prepared by NTH consultants dated May 13, 2016, after NTH visited the Sealing

-The operations taking place at each lab had been described in a preliminary evaluation prepared by NTH consultants dated May 13, 2016, after NTH visited the Sealing System Technical Center in Ann Arbor on April 6, 2016.
+System Technical Center in Ann Arbor on April 6, 2016.
 The summary table included with the evaluation described the emission sources, the estimated potential emissions and the applicability of permit to install exemptions.
 The analysis indicated that the lab activities for the sealing system operations corresponded to research and development activities with minimal potential emissions and demonstrated the applicability of Rule 283 exemption.
-Based on the equipment inspection and the description given by the lab specialist during our walkthrough on 11/14/2019, it seems like the demonstration presented in 2016 was accurate.
-After the lab walkthrough, I still requested NTH to check the 2016 report to verify if it needs to be updated to reflect the current operations.
+Based on the equipment inspection and the description given by the lab specialist during our walkthrough on 4/7/2022, it seems like the demonstration submitted by NTH in 2016, which was updated on 1/16/2020, is accurate.

 The parts washers installed on 2/1/2016 are still in the same locations.
-They are partswashers maintained by "Safety Clean".
+They are parts-washers maintained by "Safety Clean".
 Two are identified as Model 81 (max fill volume 80 gal) and one is Model 30 (max fill volume 15 gallons).